 Creating Mail Merge Labels in Word 2003By Online Labels

-- Create your main document.
+Step 1: Create your main document.

 - Open a new Word document and click on Tools > Letters and Mailings > Mail Merge.
-A side bar called Mail Merge should open on the right of the screen like the image below.
-Select Labels and then hit next.
+The Mail Merge sidebar should open on the right of the screen.